radiocosmology/alpenhorn/demo/demo-script.md

 alpen1-1  | Feb 21 23:04:21 INFO >> [Worker#1] Finished task: Import 2025/02/21/meta.txt on demo_storage1
 ```
 Note: in some cases file creation can cause multiple import requests to be scheduled.
 This is
-hamless: alpenhorn is prepared to handle multiple simultaneous attempts to import the same file and will
+harmless: alpenhorn is prepared to handle multiple simultaneous attempts to import the same file and
-only ever import a file once.
+will only ever import a file once.

 Once the file has been created, the lock file can be deleted, to trigger import of the file:
 ```